 Personal Independence Payment (PIP)

-Personal Independence Payment helps with some of the extra costs caused by long-term ill-health or a disability if you’re aged 16 to 64.
+Personal Independence Payment (or Adult Disability Payment in Scotland) helps with some of the extra costs caused by long-term ill-health or a disability if you’re aged 16 to 64.

 What is Personal Independence Payment?